Does Coolant Evaporate? (Coolant Loss)

 Before long, any evaporated water droplets will encounter a chilly surface (such as the radiator) and recondense.

-Thus, even though evaporation is insignificant but may technically occur, your overall coolant levels should never drop.
+Thus, even though evaporation is negligible but may technically occur, your overall coolant levels should never drop.

 Will Coolant Evaporate If There’s A Leak?